Blackbushe Airport: Present day

-In 2015, the airport was sold to a group of investors led by Sir Peter Ogden.
-These investors had previously founded Blink in 2008.
+In 2015, the airport was sold to Sir Peter Ogden, who had previously founded Blink in 2008.
 The north side hangars were not included in the sale, so Blackbushe currently has no hangar facilities.

-The new owners plan to invest in the refurbishments of the airport and bring the facilities into the 21st century, including building new hangars to replace the space lost on the north side.
+The new owners plan to invest in the refurbishments of the airport and bring the facilities up to 21st century standards, including building new hangars to replace the space lost on the north side.

 Investment has been made in repairs to the taxiways and parking areas, as well as repainting all of the airside markings.

 In late 2017, a new airport management team was put in place.
 They have set about supporting the general aviation activities at the airport.

 De-registration of common land and future development

 Blackbushe Airport sits on part of Yateley Common.
 Despite access to the active airfield site being restricted since the 1940s, and provisions of the Aviation Security Act 2018 prohibiting trespass on an aerodrome, development of new facilities is restricted by this common land status.
 In November 2016, an application was submitted by Blackbushe Airport to Hampshire County Council to deregister the active aerodrome.

-Blackbushe Airport have published its vision for the airport's future, which includes a new terminal building, a new café, hangarage for maintenance and aircraft parking, and a club house for general aviation activities.
+Blackbushe Airport have published its vision for the airport's future, which includes a new terminal building, a new café, hangars for maintenance and aircraft parking, and a flying school hub.

 A public inquiry was held at the Elvetham Hotel on 2–5 April 2019.
 On 12 June 2019, the Planning Inspectorate issued a decision granting the application to deregister the airport from Yateley Common.

 Hampshire County Council subsequently sought a Judicial Review of the Inspector's decision which was held at the Royal Courts of Justice on 11–12 February 2020.
-On 23 April 2020, the High Court ruled in favour of Hampshire County Council, referring the matter back to the Planning Inspectorate to make a new decision.
-Blackbushe Airport issued a statement saying they were considering appealing to the Court of Appeal.
+On 23 April 2020, the High Court ruled in favour of Hampshire County Council.
+The Court of Appeal upheld this decision, and the Supreme court declined to hear the case, referring the matter back to the Planning Inspector for redetermination.
+In November 2023, a Planning Inspector issued a decision confirming the footprint of the Terminal Building and part of the airport cafe to be removed from the register of common land, but no curtilage.

+In January 2024, Blackbushe Airport submitted a new application to the Planning Inspectorate for de-registration and exchange of 35.3 acres of the airport for an equally sized area at Cottage Farm, some 2 miles to the east of the airport.